Happyr/mq2php/Readme.md

 # Deferred Event Java Worker

-This is a worker for [FervoDeferredEventBundle][fervoSource].
+This is a worker for [SimpleBus](https://github.com/SimpleBus) or [FervoDeferredEventBundle][fervoSource].
 It is written in Java.
 The purpose of this application is to pull messages from a message queue and initiate php to execute the job in that message.

 You will information about how this worker should work on the [Happr Developer blog](http://developer.happyr.com/real-asynchronous-events-with-symfony2)